13 Uncertainty

 - Run the estimation process of the target quantity (i.e., predictions, performance, or properties) multiple times under different plausible conditions (e.g., task conceptualization, modeling setup, or data).

-- Because of the bias-variance decomposition and the unbiasedness from Step 1, the uncertainty results exclusively from the variance of the estimates.
+- Because of the bias-variance decomposition and the unbiasedness from Step 1, the uncertainty comes exclusively from the variance of the estimates.

 Like frequentists, Bayesians have a standard recipe – they just love their posteriors.
 Say you want to quantify the uncertainty in your estimate: